jo2lxq/wafl/WAFL-ViT/README.md

 # WAFL-ViT

-Wireless Ad Hoc Federated Learning with Vision Transformer.
+Wireless Ad Hoc Federated Learning with Vision Transformer (WAFL-ViT).
 This project provides the code for the paper "Tuning Vision Transformer with Device-to-Device Communication for Targeted Image Recognition" \[1\] awarded the best paper (2nd place) at IEEE World Forum on the Internet of Things 2023.

 ## Architecture